-Spencer Kryzanowski is in demand as a collaborative pianist, répétiteur, and teacher in Edmonton and around Alberta.
-He is currently a mentor with Opera InReach (learn more here), the resident répétiteur for Pop Goes the Opera, a répétiteur for Mercury Opera, a studio pianist at the University of Alberta, and a private piano and theory teacher.
+Spencer Kryzanowski is a collaborative pianist, répétiteur, and teacher based in Toronto, Ontario.
+He is currently pursuing an Artistic Diploma (Operatic Repetiteur) at the University of Toronto.
+Additionally, he is a mentor with Opera InReach, the resident répétiteur for Pop Goes the Opera, and a piano and theory teacher.

 Recent opera activities include Copland's The Tender Land (répétiteur, University of Toronto Opera); Rossini's Il barbiere di Siviglia (répétiteur and continuo, University of Toronto Opera); Puccini’s La bohème (répétiteur, Mercury Opera, 2019 & 2020); Puccini’s Gianni Schicchi (répétiteur, Pop Goes the Opera, 2019); Puccini’s Suor Angelica (music director and répétiteur, Pop Goes the Opera, 2019); and Tchaikovsky's Eugene Onegin (répétiteur, Opera NUOVA, 2017).

 Spencer also operates a thriving piano and theory studio.
 He regularly works with students to incorporate the three pillars of mind, body, and breath into their practice and performances.